oliolioli/ConcurrentDistributedSystems/README.md

 # ConcurrentDistributedSystems
 Programming concurrent and distributed systems with Elixir

-## Programming a ring of nodes, passing a token around
+## Message passing in a token node structure
 **TokenRingPlus.exs:** Elixir program that creates a ring of N processes and sends M times a token with an associated counter in the ring.